-Funding for new Section 515 projects has been scarce for several years, and most activity related to the program has involved preservation of existing units.
-Preservation means either renovating a property or keeping it affordable for low income tenants, or both.
+Activity related to USDA's Section 515 program now focuses on the preservation of existing units.
+Preservation means either renovating a property or keeping it affordable for low-income tenants, or both.
 Local rural housing organizations can help with preservation in both senses by helping owners who want to leave the program (including those whose mortgages are expiring) find ways to do so without changing the nature of their properties.
 Often, this means purchasing the property and refinancing to obtain sufficient proceeds to update and rehabilitate it.
+As more Section 515 mortgages mature every year, nonprofit purchases of these properties are increasingly recognized as the best way to save them.